Herb schedule for menses

 During this phase, use breast massage to improve mood and reduce cramping.
 This part of the herb schedule is for both BCP (birth control pill) use and non-BCP use.
 Menses should be light and of a short duration.

-If menses intensity is low, the herb schedule for this phase can be skipped.
+If menses intensity is low, if there isn't acne, if there isn't bloating, or if there isn't brown spotting, the herb schedule for this phase can be skipped.
 Areola massage can also be used here to help lower menses intensity and to help lower excessive estrogenic signs like headache.

 Hip and butt growth

-Tea with hops requires: 1 sunflower seed, 1 fenugreek seed, and about 10 sesame seeds.
+When breast swelling occurs, minimal sunflower and sesame are needed in the right proportion, once.
+It's important that breast swelling occurs with the first tea, because this helps the body regulate hormones.
 Sunflower must be in a minimal amount, and sesame seed needs to be minimal.
 This is useful for making menses light and of short duration, and to maintain the cycle.
 At first this will cause breast swelling, but it may not all stay.
 Hip growth is expected to stay.

 This menses herb schedule for hip and butt growth is also the one of interest for hormone imbalances, including hirsutism.
 Keep track of body signs throughout.

 If menses is light, and there's no bloating or breast swelling, the herb schedule for menses can be skipped.
 The current suggestion for the first dose of menses varies by symptoms.

 - 1 fenugreek seed